sw-conquistadors/sw-galaxy-conquest/README.md

 List of features ready:
 * Simple registration and log in to allow users to create an account
-* Beautiful custom images of the planets
+* Beautiful custom images for planets
-*
+* Preliminary game logic for planets

 To-do List:
+* Create turn structure for the game
+* Implement